emilyyeh123/robotics_ecpe155_2022/README.md

   - `motorSelfOrient()`
     - Function that rotates the robot from its intial orientation to face its destination position.
-      - Assigns the robots oreientation the value of the global variable `angle`.
+      - Assigns the robots orientation the value of the global variable `angle`.
       - Converts the angle to a number of ticks that can be tracked by the quadrature encoder.
       - Based on the sign of the angle, the robot will rotate clock-wise or counterclock-wise until the desired orentation is met.
       - Angle is assumed to be in radians